molikto/mlang/NOTES/RANDOM/IDEAL_PRACTICAL_LANGUAGE.md

 * order of computation -- this is what we need to do in a multi file system

+* higher order system doesn't have a good computational property (yet?)

 ## module dependencies

 opaque type and private publics -- what about a unified module dependency system -- each module can define what is visible & viewed as by other modules, even differently by other modules